tivothis/tivothis/README.md

 ### Heylo!
 I'm Tony Vo!

-- 🏔️ I'm a fullstack software engineer based in Boulder, CO.
+- 🏔️ I'm a Fullstack Software Engineer based in Boulder, CO.
 - 👾 I'm passionate about the intersection of technology and the arts
 - 🙌🏾 I love working with other developers and artists to achieve a collective goal
 - ⚡️ I'm currently building an Actor Audition Tracking App called "Audition Cat" on GitLab.